Head Hunters MC are a one percenter motorcycle club founded in East Auckland, New Zealand in 1967.

 The Head Hunters Motorcycle Club were founded in the suburb of Glen Innes, located in East Auckland, New Zealand in 1967.

-Originally the Head Hunters started out life a street gang, with members being of several different ethnicities.
+Originally the Head Hunters started out life a street gang, with members being of several different ethnicities and are believed to have transitioned into a motorcycle club in 1970.

 In 1978 the street gang started a chapter in West Auckland.